AlgoMaster Logo

 The KMP (Knuth-Morris-Pratt) algorithm's failure function reveals the internal repetitive structure of a string.
 The failure function for each position i stores the length of the longest proper prefix of s[0..i] that is also a suffix.

-Here is the key insight: if a string of length n has a repeating pattern of length k, then the failure function value at the last position will be n - k.
-In other words, fail[n-1] = n - k.
-This means the string has a suffix of length n - k that matches a prefix of length n - k, and the remaining part (length k) is the repeating unit.
+If a string of length n has a repeating pattern of length k, then the failure function value at the last position is n - k, that is, fail[n-1] = n - k.
+The string has a suffix of length n - k that matches a prefix of length n - k, and the remaining part (length k) is the repeating unit.

 For this to represent a valid repeating pattern, k must divide n evenly.
 So the condition is: fail[n-1] > 0 (there is some prefix-suffix match) and n % (n - fail[n-1]) == 0 (the repeating unit length divides the string length).